 - Felony sentences must be served in federal or state prison, not local jail.

 - Conviction under the statute of a DUI felony does not repeal involuntary manslaughter or reckless homicide statutes, if so charged.

-Contact a Felony DUI Lawyer
+Contact a South Carolina Felony DUI Lawyer

 Are you or a loved one facing a felony charge resulting from a drunk driving accident that caused serious injury or loss of life to another?
-The South Carolina Felony DUI Lawyers and the Criminal defense Attorneys at the Strom Law Firm, LLC provide a no-fee consultation to discuss the facts of your DUI case and to discuss whether to plead guilty or not guilty.
+The South Carolina Felony DUI Lawyers and the Criminal defense Attorneys at the Strom Law Firm provide a no-fee consultation to discuss the facts of your DUI case and to discuss whether to plead guilty or not guilty.